PantelisAndrianakis/Breezy/documentation/ffi/c-interop.md

 - **`string` arguments marshal to `char*`** (NUL-terminated); embedded NULs truncate.
 - **Value arrays marshal to a data pointer** (a C buffer); pass `.length` for the size.
 Object/string arrays are rejected.
 - **Returns are limited** to `void`/int-family/`long`/`float`/`double`/`bool`; a returned `char*` is declared `long` and read with `fromCString` / `fromCBytes`.
+- **Callbacks**: declare the parameter as a function type `ret(types)` and pass a Breezy function by name (scalar-only signature, checked at compile time).
+A callback runs inside the C frame, so it must not park, yield, or throw - the runtime aborts if it does.
+- **Variadic functions**: a trailing `...` accepts scalar or `string` extra arguments (not arrays/objects); the ABI placement is automatic on both platforms.
 - **Mark possibly-slow calls `extern blocking`** so they offload instead of stalling the core; an `extern blocking` call takes any number of arguments.
 - **Link with `--link <lib>` or `breezy.toml [link]`** - the two compose.
 - **`breezy.toml [app]`** embeds name/version/author/description in both platforms; `icon` is Windows-only.